Jiříkov (Bruntál District): Transport

 There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Jiříkov is the Church of Saint Michael the Archangel.
 It was built in the Baroque style in from 1787.
 Its prismatic Renaissance tower dates from 1605.

-In the village of Sovinec is the Sovinec Castle, built before 1332.
+In the village of Sovinec is the Sovinec Castle.
+It was founded between 1329 and 1332.

 In popular culture

 Jiříkov and its inhabitants play a major role in Bohdan Sláma's film The Wild Bees (2001).